Master Plan of Highways and Transitways

 The plan’s vision is based on the continuing development of the county and supporting transportation infrastructure in accordance with the General Plan.
 The goals is to develop a fundamentally sound, balanced and flexible future transportation system that helps to build and maintain livable communities within Montgomery County.
 Transportation, when planned well, can be an asset to the quality of life in a community.
 This plan is a multimodal plan and, ultimately, a plan focused on service people, not just vehicle trips.

-The technical update to the Master Plan of Highways and Transitways was¬†approved by the County Council on July 24, 2018.
+The technical update to the Master Plan of Highways and Transitways was¬†approved by the County Council on July 24, 2018 and adopted by the M-NCPPC on December 19, 2018.
 This master plan technical update is the first major revision to this plan since 1955.
 Over time, incremental changes have also been made to the County Road Code.
 This plan essentially is a technical update to bring consistency and usability to the transportation network.¬†The Master Plan of Highways and Transitways Technical Update was prepared to:

 - More closely align the Master Plan of Highways and Transitways (MPOHT) with the current County Road Code, which was amended in 2008 and 2014, to make county roads more pedestrian-friendly and context-sensitive and reflect a complete streets approach to road design.